PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-10 04:07:51
+Last updated: 2024-04-10 04:08:28
-Random Quote: For the night is dark and full of terrors.  -  Words of R'hllor
+Random Quote: Weakness is not in us, it is what we have outside. - Professor